maximdoc/florianlandingpage/CONTENT-MANAGEMENT-README.md

 This document explains how content is managed in the system.

-## Hybrid Content Management System
+## File-Based Content Management System

-This project implements a hybrid content management approach:
+This project implements a file-based content management approach:

 1. **File-Based Content**: Content is stored in `src/data/content.json`
-2. **MongoDB Storage**: Content can also be stored in MongoDB
+2. **Cache System**: Content can be cached for performance
-3. **Priority System**: Content is loaded with the following priority:
+3. **Content Loading**: Content is loaded with the following priority:
    - First from cache (for performance)
    - Then from local JSON file
-   - Finally from MongoDB (if configured)

 ## Important Commands